The Global Initiative is seeking a treasurer!

 About the Treasurer role

 Our organisation has recently gone through a period of change, with the appointment of a new Director and new Board members over the past year.
-We are embarking on an exciting time for the organisation, including the development of a 5-year strategy to be launched in April 2018.
+We are embarking on an exciting time for the organisation, including the development of a new 5-year strategy.
 Traditionally focused on law reform to prohibit corporal punishment, we have successfully contributed to a sea change in attitudes across the world.
 Now 53 countries have banned corporal punishment, and a further 55 countries have committed to do so.
 We are now considering how our organisation can change the way it works, to contribute to the full elimination of the violent punishment of children, by influencing national and global dialogues, effecting change in perceptions of children’s rights and broadening the understanding of positive discipline.

 The Board currently meets quarterly, currently alternating between a Saturday and a weekday in central London.
 Trustees engage with the Director and team periodically over email and may be requested to take on specific strategic assignments as part of their contributions to the work of the Board.
 All trustees work on a voluntary basis but modest travel expenses, within the UK, to attend activities on behalf of the organisation may be reimbursed.